 MSCB offers online child protection training aimed at staff and volunteers in organisations or agencies who have contact with children.
 The training is hosted by the Virtual College, which worked closely with LSCBs to develop the courses.

-You can create an account and apply for courses via the e-learning self-registration system.
+You can create an account and apply for courses via the eLearning self-registration system.
 Please note, the system isn't supported by Internet Explorer - please use Google Chrome or another browser.

-Please note, you must complete the e-learning module within 12 weeks of receiving your login details or your agency may incur £10 administration costs.
+You must complete the eLearning module within 12 weeks of receiving your login details or your agency may incur £10 administration costs.

 - Understanding Domestic Violence and abuse - Level 1 and 2